CellNanOs

 Research fields of the CellNanOs at a glance.
 Details are sketched below.

-Research field A aims at developing reporter with tailored physical and biological properties for spectroscopic and microscopic interrogation of cellular microcompartments.
-To this end, we focus on the synthesis of organic and inorganic probes as well surface biofunctionalization techniques.
+Research field A aims at developing probes and reporters with tailored physical and biological properties for spectroscopic and microscopic interrogation of cellular microcompartments.
+To this end, we focus on synthesizing tailored nanomaterials, supramolecular biosensors and lipid tools, as well as devising surface functionalization for functional interfacing with biomolecules and cells.
 Specific approaches followed within research field A include:

-• Synthesis and biofunctionalization of energy-converting nanoparticles for local photoactivation and photomanipulation
+• Synthesis and biofunctionalization of energy-converting nanoparticles for nanoscale photomanipulation and interrogation

 • Surface micro- and nanopatterning for functional interfacing with biomolecules and cells